d-exclaimation/pioneer/README.md

 ### Integrating Pioneer, Graphiti, and Vapor

-Setting up the server would be fairly straight forward
+Setting up the server would be fairly straight forward.
+We will be supplying the `contextBuilder` directly, using the websocket sub-protocol `subscriptions-transport-ws`, and allowing introspection.

 ```swift
 import Vapor